drvinceknight/cfm/nbs/chapters/01-using-notebooks/main.md

 In this chapter we will cover:

 - Installing the specific distribution of Python on your computer.
-- Using something called a Jupyter notebook to write and execute Python code.
+- Using something called a Jupyter notebook to write and run Python code.
 - Writing descriptive notes using `markdown` and \\(\LaTeX\\) (pronounced Lay-tech).

 ### Tutorial